venari/venari/_posts/2020-07-31-porirua-development-hyperlapse.md

 layout: post
 ---

-This has been a fun project to work on with [Porirua Development][porirua-development] over the last 16 months, capturing the enormous progress that has taken place at Castor Crescent in Porirua, transforming it from a neglected field into 53 new homes.
+This has been a fun project to work on with [Porirua Development][porirua-development] over the last 16 months, capturing the enormous progress that has taken place at Castor Crescent in Porirua, transforming it from a field into 53 new homes.

-By flying a predefined path multiple times, and then applying some fairly detailed post-processing, we are able to merge the video captures from different dates, illustrating the changes to the site over several months or years.
+By flying a predefined path multiple times, and then applying some fairly detailed post-processing, we are able to merge the video captures and photos from different dates, to help illustrate the changes to a site over several months or years.

-This project involved:

-* 8 site visits capturing video
-* 30+ hours editing and post-processing, and further refining and optimising method
+This project involved 8 site visits capturing video and 30+ hours editing and post-processing, and further refining and optimising method.

 [porirua-development]: https://poriruadevelopment.co.nz/

 ## Before and After
 These two photospheres illustrate the changes on the site over 9 months.
-You can drag the one on the left to move the viewpoint.
+You can drag the one on the left to move the view.

 <div class="row">
   <div id="viewerBefore"></div>